tiwarirst/tiwarirst/README.md

 - 💞️ I’m looking to collaborate on ...
 - 📫 How to reach me rstiwari9559@gmail.com
 - 😄 Pronouns: ...
-- ⚡ Fun fact: ERROR!
+- ⚡ Fun fact: good creator,worst destroyer.

 <!---
 tiwarirst/tiwarirst is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.